AnthonyArfaux/htrdr_kmin/README.md

    monochromatic laser sheet illuminates the inside of the combustion chamber for diagnostic purposes.

+3. *Planetology*: takes into account the geometry of a "ground" of arbitrary shape, described by a triangular mesh, with the possibility of using an arbitrary number of materials.
+The radiative properties of a gas mixture must be provided on a tetrahedral mesh, using the k-distribution spectral model.
+The radiative properties of an arbitrary number of aerosol modes can also be provided on their individual tetrahedral mesh.
+Calculations can be made for both internal and external radiation sources.
+In the case of an external source, a sphere of arbitrary size and position is used.
+This sphere can radiate as a Planck source at a specified brightness temperature, or using a high-resolution radiance spectrum.

-Since any observable radiative transfer is expressed as an integral of the intensity, and since there is a strict equivalence between the integral to be solved and the underlying Monte-Carlo algorithm (each integral results in the sampling of a random variable), the algorithms that calculate the radiance are
+Since any radiative transfer observable is expressed as an integral of the intensity, and since there is a strict equivalence between the integral to be solved and the underlying Monte-Carlo algorithm (each integral results in the sampling of a random variable), the algorithms that calculate the radiance are